btbear/DEC/cmd/clef/rules.md

 ## Credential management

-The ability to auto-approve transaction means that the signer needs to have necessary credentials to decrypt keyfiles.
+The ability to auto-approve transaction means that the signer needs to have necessary credentials to DEWHrypt keyfiles.
 These passwords are hereafter called `ksp` (keystore pass).

 ### Example implementation